johnewart/dapr-proposals/api-design-guide.md

    * Performance numbers are published for the API and there are tests and safeguards in place to prevent regression

-### Design Requirements for APIs

-For any API (new or updates), the following must be included in the proposal:

-  * Relevant high level design
-  * Proposed contract for the API
-    * HTTP and gRPC APIs should be consistent in behavior and user experience.
-  * Identifying what additions to existing components / creation of new components are required for this API (if any)
-  * Scope for current and following releases (i.e what can be expected from this iteration and what is being pushed down the road)
-  * Known limitations, where applicable
-    * Performance issues
-    * Compatibility issues
-  * Code examples (pseudocode is acceptable)

-#### Proposal -> Implementation Process

-1. The proposal should be reviewed by the community and the author(s) of the proposal
-2. The author(s) address questions/comments in the proposal and adjust the proposal based on feedback
-3. Once the feedback phase is complete, and a proposal has been accepted, the proposal will be merged
-4. Development of the feature will be slated for a specific release version of Dapr

 ### Requirements for API changes